 May 6th ‘Trees and urban design’

 Moderator: Alan Simson (Professor Emeritus of Landscape Architecture and Urban Forestry at Leeds Beckett University)

-- Christian Dobrick, Senior Project Manager, West 8 Rotterdam
+- Green living rooms in the city: a poetic approach to the urban green. – Christian Dobrick, Senior Project Manager, West 8 Rotterdam Not ok with recordings

 Manchester City of Trees

 Manchester City of Trees is delivering a green recovery and tackling the climate emergency head on, through planting trees and restoring woodlands for the people and wildlife of Greater Manchester.
 Working with communities, organisations, and businesses to build an ambitious movement, dedicated to planting a tree for every citizen within just five years.